omid-sar/omid-sar.github.io/_posts/2025-12-03-the-uniqueness-economy-part-1.md

 ---
 layout: post
-title: The Uniqueness Economy (Part 1) How AI Learns What Makes You You
+title: The Uniqueness Economy (Part 1)
-subtitle: How AI Learns What Makes You You
+subtitle: How AI Models Your Identity & Architectures Your Choices
 tags:
   [privacy, AI, data-protection, digital-rights, technology, AI-manipulation]
 author: Omid Sardari
 comments: true
 ---

-# The Uniqueness Economy (Part 1): How AI Learns What Makes You You
+# The Uniqueness Economy (Part 1): How AI Models Your Identity & Architectures Your Choices

 **By Omid Sardari**
 _Senior ML Engineer, Founder of Memory Bridge, and AI Safety Researcher._